 Step 5: Choose a location

-Instead, you can begin identifying potential locations and checking if they are compliant with State and local laws.
+You can begin identifying potential locations and checking if they are compliant with State and local laws.
 Check with the city government to determine if your facility is zoned correctly.
+If the facility meets the requirements, you should secure the site and begin building local support (see Step 9 below).

 Would you like help to build a strong team for your application?
 Quantum 9 offers talent acquisition services.
 Our Alabama Cannabis License Consulting firm has a network of cannabis industry experts in every vertical.